 You guys have heard me talk about one of my favorite mantras, right?
 “Bloom where you’re planted.”
 It basically means to take full advantage of your surroundings and season of life, sinking your proverbial roots deep to grow, flourish, and thrive no matter where it is you find yourself.
 I adopted this saying as my own about 8 years ago when I left my friends, life, and job in Birmingham, AL to move to my husband’s hometown of Selma.
 After months of feeling sorry for myself and longing for bits of my old life back, a stranger shared the Bloom mentality with me, and I was hooked.
 I decided right there it was time to start stretching out my roots; I wanted to bloom.

 Since then, I’ve stepped into all sorts of new seasons that have welcomed me to grow in unexpected ways.
 Marriage, motherhood, building a home, and all the things that have come with this job have, in many ways, uprooted the comforts of an autonomous and predictable life, forcing me to find new ways to bloom.
-It’s challenging and not without its fair share of pain, but the process of taking root, connecting with others, and growing together has been a really rewarding thing.
+It’s challenging and not without its fair share of pain.
+Still, the process of taking root, connecting with others, and growing together has been a really rewarding thing.
 Maybe you can relate.

 These truly are out of season.
 In a time when we should be eating drippy frozen cones and berry-laden pies, cakes, and tortes, why on earth would I be sharing chocolate caramel cookies?
 The honest truth is this: They’re delicious.
 That’s why.
 Let me tell you how to make them.